Healthy Chicken Pot Pie Soup: A Homely Classic Made Lighter

 What chicken should I use—fresh, leftover, or rotisserie?

 You can use any.
 Leftover cooked or rotisserie chicken saves time and works wonderfully.
-If using raw chicken, cook until it reaches 165°F, then shred or dice it before adding back into the soup.
+If using raw chicken, cook it until it reaches 165°F, then shred or dice it before adding it back into the soup.

 How long will this soup keep in the fridge once made?